 Yet sometimes I get a bit sick of it all.
-Then I start to wonder just how accurately words describe the real material world and how closely other people’s ideas map onto real events.
+Then I start to wonder just how accurately words describe the real material world and how closely other our ideas map onto real events.
 At times words almost seem to obscure rather than illuminate.
-Then I try to imagine how the world would look if I were devoid of a language to get a handle on it.
+Then I try to imagine how the world would look without language to get a handle on it.

-In this spirit I sometimes turn off the commentary while watching a football match so that I’m not influenced by what I hear.
-Later I can see or read whether my view of the game coincided with that of the pundits.
-Football is one of the few subjects I know well enough to be able to make up my own mind on what constitutes good and bad play.
+In this spirit I sometimes turn off the commentary when I’m watching a football match so I’m not influenced by what I hear.
+Later I can see or read whether my view of the game coincides with that of the pundits.
+Football is one of the few subjects I know well enough to make up my own mind what constitutes good and bad play.

-I think consciousness without language must be possible since not only are there deaf people (do they think in sign language?) but there must have been a time prior to us inventing language when we were conscious of something.
+I think consciousness without language must be possible since the deaf think.
+Also there must have been a time prior to the invention of language when we were conscious of something.
 So I sometimes lie on my bed and try to stop the words and ideas from rising up into consciousness and see what comes.
 Or I try to look at things without thinking.

-I would like to claim that a veil then falls from my eyes and I see the world in all its glorious radiance and I see things afresh, as if for the first time.
-Then the stone becomes stony again and the cup cuppy.
-But alas I can’t.
-What I see is just a stone or a cup and nothing becomes ‘more itself’ than before.
-There is no feeling akin to Aldous Huxley’s experience in The Doors of Perception, nor Virginia Woolf’s occasional ‘Moments of Being’.
-Just more of the same.
+I would like to claim that at such times a veil falls from my eyes and I see the world in all its glorious radiance, as if for the first time.
+The stone becomes stonier, a cup cuppier and both appear more what they really are in themselves.
+Yet I can’t.
+All I see is the same stone and cup as before and nothing becomes ‘more itself’.
+There is no feeling akin to Aldous Huxley’s experience in The Doors of Perception, nor Virginia Woolf’s ‘Moments of Being’.
+It’s just the same as before.
+Shame.